 It can be tempting to toss all your electronics in your bag to bring with you, but in reality, all they do is take up space.
 Be realistic with what electronics you pack.
 You most likely won’t need a laptop and do you really need all that fancy photography equipment?

-Not only are all these products heavy and bulky, you have to make space for their extra cables.
+Not only are all these products heavy and bulky, but you also have to make space for their extra cables.
 This space is much better used for souvenirs you pick up on the road.